COVID-19 pandemic in Romania: 8 February – 8 March 2021: Second reopening of schools, spread of new variants

 On 24 February, the National Institute of Public Health had done an analysis on the evolution of the pandemic in Romania.
 They estimated a new resurgence in new infections, with the worst scenario being a rise by 4% in new cases, to a medium amount of almost 9,000 new infections per day by 20 March.
 The incidence rate of cases began including outbreaks from 26 February 2021, as announced earlier.

 On 27 February, the Minister of Education Sorin Cîmpeanu proposed that students in the VIII and XII grades mandatorily go physically to school in localities in the red scenario, as they attend national exams during summer.
 The next day, the National Council of Students said it disapproves this idea due to the high-risk of infection in these localities and asked the Ministry to adopt a measure in which students/parents have the freedom to choose between physical and digital learning.

 The third wave had become noticeable in statistics by 2 March.
 Experts say that the third wave would this time affect younger people more than adults.
 More counties and localities have entered the red scenario, in which several restrictive measures were taken, including closure of schools for students in the 8th and 12th grades, restaurants, cafes, gambling halls, cinemas and cultural institutions.

 On 5 March, the first two cases of the South African variant, the Lineage B.1.351, were confirmed in Romania, in patients from Bucharest and Pitești respectively.
-The same day, the National Committee for Emergency Situations adopted Decision number 15 which modifies the common agreement between the Ministries of Health and Education on the functioning of schools during the pandemic, so that students in 8th and 12th grades are allowed to participate physically in school no matter what, unless the locality the school is located in is quarantined.
+The same day, the National Committee for Emergency Situations adopted Decision number 15 which modifies the common agreement between the Ministries of Health and Education on the functioning of schools during the pandemic, so that students in 8th and 12th grades were allowed to participate physically in school no matter what, unless the locality the school was located in was quarantined.
 A common agreement between the Ministries of Health and Education issued on the next day mentioned that only up to half of students of every class of 8th and 12th grades would physically attend school.
 In addition, face masks were no longer mandatory for during physical education (if in outdoor) and for preschoolers regardless of age.